Georgia Drowning and Pool Accident Attorneys

 Swimming Pool Injuries

 Pool accidents and other water-related injuries can change your life forever.
-If the injury happened because of someone else’s negligence, you may have the right to recover compensation for medical bills, lost wages, pain and suffering, and loss of life.
+If the injury happened because of someone else’s negligence, you may have the right to recover compensation for medical bills, lost wages, pain and suffering, or loss of life.

 The personal injury attorneys at Blasingame, Burch, Garrard & Ashley, P.C. are experienced in successfully recovering compensation for victims and their families when someone is injured or killed because of someone else’s negligence.